Advertiser Disclosure

 Advertiser Disclosure: Our unbiased reviews and content are supported in part by affiliate partnerships, and we adhere to strict guidelines to preserve editorial integrity.

-If your small business needs funding, PayPal Working Capital is a convenient and relatively low-cost way for merchants who use PayPal to borrow.
-Business loan applications are short, repayment is automatic, and fees tend to be fairly low.
+If your small business uses PayPal to accept payments, PayPal Working Capital is a convenient and relatively low-cost way to get funding.
+As we noted in our PayPal Working Capital review, the loan applications are short, repayment is automatic, and fees tend to be fairly low.
 But what if your PayPal Working Capital loan is declined?
-Should you apply for PayPal Working Capital again?
+Should you just apply again?

+Many merchants have their PayPal Working Capital loan declined, often without a clear explanation.
 While some merchants report success after waiting a few days and reapplying, many lack the time or patience to wait for acceptance.
-So, if you need working capital, what should you do next?
+If this is you, what should you do next if you’re looking for the best working capital loans?

-If you have your PayPal Working Capital loan declined but still need business funding, know that there are plenty of other great lending options.
-In this post, we’re highlighting the lenders most similar to PayPal Working Capital, both in terms of the loan products offered and the business requirements you’ll need to meet.
+In this rundown of the best PayPal Working Capital alternatives, we’re highlighting lenders similar to PayPal Working Capital, both in terms of the small business loans offered and the business requirements you’ll need to meet.

 Learn More About Our Top Picks